RSS Feed

 In the midst of all of those soul sisters on Exile, there was Kathi McDonald, a white girl from Washington state who sang the blues like nobody’s business.
 Kathi packed a whole history of backup singing into her resume: she was an Ikette on “Come Together”, she was one of the wild women in Mad Dogs and Englishmen, she sang with Long John Baldry and Delaney & Bonnie and Friends.
 Like many backing vocalists, she released solo albums that failed to push her into the spotlight.
 But I think her greatest moment came on Exile, with her gritty backing vocals on “All Down the Line”.
 Pushing full throttle up, up, up into the top of her range, McDonald’s runaway train of a voice is both the embodiment of the song’s speeding locomotive imagery and the “sanctified girl with the sanctified mind” whom Jagger is hoping to drink into bed.
 Sadly, I came across Kathi McDonald’s obituary while researching this post; she passed away in October, 2012, at the age of 64.

 In 1974, Luther Vandross was a busy session singer when he got the call to go into a Philadelphia recording studio with David Bowie, who was making a soul album.
 The title track, “Young Americans,” features one of my favorite backing vocal performances ever.
 Vandross, who arranged the vocals, Ava Cherry and Robin Clark act as a gospel version of a Greek chorus, commenting between the lines of Bowie’s galloping rant through American post-war disillusionment.
 The energetic, chugging repetition of the line “Young American, young American, he wants the young American” becomes a part of the rhythm section itself.
 Vandross (who died in 2005) went on to R&B solo stardom, but his work on “Young Americans” might have been his most dazzling accomplishment.
-He made the Thin White Duke sound like an authentically funky white boy.
+He made the whitest of white boys sound authentically funky.

 Here’s an amazing video of David Bowie performing “Young Americans” (which had yet to be released) live on the Dick Cavett show in 1974.
 On backing vocals left to right are Luther Vandross, Robin Clark, Warren Peace, the elegant, platinum-haired Ava Cherry and (in back) Diane Sumler and Anthony Hinton.

 The backup singers on Aretha Franklin’s records aren’t musical accessories, they’re emotional necessities.
-When Aretha is sad, crying over the man that got away on “Ain’t No Way,” they’re crying with her.
+When Aretha is sad, crying over the man that got away on “Ain’t No Way,” they’re crying with her (that’s Cissy Houston’s mournful soprano).
 When she’s giddy in love on “Chain of Fools,” they’re giddy too.
 When she’s giving that no-good man the business in “R-E-S-P-E-C-T,” they’re standing right behind her, hands on hips.
-Aretha’s backing vocalists are more than her harmonizers, they’re her girlfriends, confessors and sisters — her actual sisters, Carolyn and Erma Franklin.
+Aretha’s backing vocalists are more than her harmonizers, they’re her girlfriends, confessors and sisters — on many of her recordings, they’re her actual sisters, Carolyn and Erma Franklin.
 “I got a call the other day,” begins Aretha’s spoken intro to “Angel.”
 “It was my sister Carolyn saying, ‘Aretha, come by when you can.
-I’ve got something that I want to say …’ ” ”Angel” floats on Aretha’s soaring wails of loneliness, but it ends with a calming moment of sweet empathy from Carolyn and Erma: “He’ll be there, now don’t you worry/ Keep lookin’ and just keep cookin’,” and you can imagine them reaching across the kitchen table to take her hands and dry her tears.
+I’ve got something that I want to say …’ ” “Angel” floats on Aretha’s soaring wails of loneliness, but it ends with a calming moment of sweet empathy from Carolyn and Erma: “He’ll be there, now don’t you worry/ Keep lookin’ and just keep cookin’,” and you can imagine them reaching across the kitchen table to take her hands and dry her tears.
 Aretha’s music is the sound of sisterhood, women supporting and comforting one another.
 One voice.

 Between them, Aretha, Carolyn and Erma Franklin cooked up one of the most famous backing vocal riffs in pop music.
 “Sock it to me, sock it to me, sock it to me , sock it to me, sock it to me , sock it to me, sock it to me, sock it to me/Respect!”